Winter3531/project-1-airbnb-clone/authenticate-me/backend/API-doc.md

 * Require Authentication: true
 * Require proper authorization: Spot must belong to the current user
 * Request
-  * Method: PUT
+  * Method: POST
-  * URL: /API/spots/:spotId/image
+  * URL: /api/spots/:spotId/images
         /*** i feel like it needs to be specified that your adding an image in the URL ***/
   * Headers:
     * Content-Type: application/json